Innovation Ecosystem: Everything You Need To Know About It

 Just like in a typical ecosystem where living organisms support each other to survive, layers in the innovation ecosystem help each other achieve their overall goals.
 These collaborations occur at different levels, including cross-promotion and sharing of resources.

 Working together this way allows each party to achieve their business goals, demonstrate the power of leverage and collaboration.
 Thus it allows creating a community that supports each other’s values, visions, and missions.

-What is Innovation Ecosystem?
+What is an Innovation Ecosystem?

 It is a fact that achieving any worthwhile goal depends on the ability of multiple interconnected actors to work collectively.
 This includes individual entrepreneurs, universities, the private sector, civil society, government, and others.
-The players whose collective activity produce a development outcome is called an “innovation ecosystem.”
+The players whose collective activity produces a development outcome is called an “innovation ecosystem.”

 Innovation is a way of improving the ways development goals are achieved and is not an outcome in itself.
 Each player needs to play their role effectively to effectively generate, develop, and scaled innovation strategies and business ideas for maximum results.

 Innovation ecosystems can operate at multiple levels (e.g., national, regional, or city) and within multiple sectors (e.g., education, health, agriculture, etc.).
 Because of this, it can be sometimes difficult to draw boundaries around who is part of the innovation ecosystem.
 It is, therefore, important to focus on the sector and the problem that the innovation seeks to address.

 Adopting an effective innovation ecosystem recognizes that: